Jirga

 A jirga (جرګه, jərga) is an assembly of leaders that makes decisions by consensus according to Pashtunwali, the Pashtun social code.
 It is conducted in order to settle disputes among the Pashtuns, but also by members of other ethnic groups who are influenced by them in present-day Afghanistan and Pakistan.

 Historically, a loya jirga or a "great council" has been convened in order to elect a new head of state, approve a new constitution or resolve critical issues.
 Loya jirgas have reportedly been organized since the rise to power of the Hotak dynasty in the early 18th century.
 In July 1747, Pashtun chiefs assembled in Kandahar to elect a new king, choosing the 25-year-old Ahmad Shah Durrani, who is credited with founding the modern state of Afghanistan.

-From 11 to 14 October 2024, the Pashtun National Jirga was held in Khyber to discuss the critical issues faced by the Pashtuns in Pakistan and Afghanistan.

 Etymology

-The word jirga is cognate to Middle Mongol noun, ǰerge (originally meaning rank and order), referring to a large assembly of men forming a very broad circle, initially intended for laying siege around games or animals to be hunted for food or sport.
+The word jirga is cognate to Middle Mongol noun, ǰerge (originally meaning rank and order), referring to a large assembly of men forming a very broad circle, initially intended for laying siege around game or animals to be hunted for food or sport.
 Pashtun elders also typically sit in a circle when debating and hearing a given dispute during a tribal jirga.

 In Pashto, a grand jirga is known as loya jirga (لویه جرګه, lōya jərga).
 A mini-jirga is called jirgagai (جرګګۍ, jərgagəy).